zorowangtt/phdthesis/source/11_chapter3_hp36_linearhomopolymer.md

 This is due to the different packing of amino acid residues, resulting in a wider distribution of residue densities.
 The relationship between local density and thermal conductivity in proteins is shown in [@fig:density], a scatter plot of the residue-wise thermal conductivity versus local density of each residue.
 The local mass density values range from 1.20 to 1.70 $\rm{g/cm^3}$, shown in [@fig:density], which is somewhat broader compared to those determined experimentally and theoretically (1.33 to 1.44 $\rm{g/cm^3}$).[@fischer2009]
-This wider range of residue densities could ne mainly attributed to the residue-wise volume variation between different environments, i.e., buried or exposed.
+This wider range of residue densities could be mainly attributed to the residue-wise volume variation between different environments, i.e., buried or exposed.
 The buried residues, which are surrounded by other residues, tend to have a higher density than the exposed residues, with greater solvent accessibility, leading to a broader distribution of residue densities within the protein molecule.[@harpaz1994;@baud1999]